Oxlac/MR.DM/README.md

 - [ ] Add Accounts that have posted with a specific hashtag.
 (In Progress)
 - [ ] Add Accounts that have interacted with certain hashtags.
 (In Progress)
-- [ ] Add an account from their instagram profile link.
+- [ ] Add an account from their Instagram profile link.
 - [ ] Add accounts that have interacted with a specific post.
 - [ ] Ability to send pictures and videos.
 (Need Contributors)
 - [ ] Cleaning up Documentation and Adding Sphinx Autodoc. ( Under Progress)